argoproj/argo-workflows/docs/async-pattern.md

 ## The pattern

-The pattern involves two steps, where the first step is a short running step that triggers a long-running job outside Argo (eg an HTTP submission), and the next step is a `Suspend` step that is either stopped or resumed via a call to the Argo API when the job outside Argo fails or succeeds.
+The pattern involves two steps - the first step is a short-running step that triggers a long-running job outside Argo (eg an HTTP submission), and the second step is a `Suspend` step that suspends workflow exection and is ultimately either resumed or stopped (ie failed) via a call to the Argo API when the job outside Argo succeeds or fails.

 When implemented as a `WorkflowTemplate` it can look something like this: